Harry S. Truman 1948 presidential campaign: Background

 Truman asked Roosevelt's cabinet members to remain in their positions, telling them he was open to their advice.
 He emphasized a central principle of his administration: he would be the one making the decisions, and they were to support him.
 During World War II, with the invasion of Japan imminent, he approved the schedule for dropping two atomic bombs to avoid a costly invasion of the Japanese mainland.
 It had been estimated the invasion could take a year and cause 250,000 to 500,000 American casualties.
 The United States bombed Hiroshima on August 6, and Nagasaki three days later, leaving approximately 105,000 dead; Japan agreed to surrender the following day.
 Truman said that attacking Japan in this way, instead of invading it, saved many lives on both sides.
 With the end of World War II, Truman implemented the Marshall Plan, allocating foreign aid for Western Europe.
 Apart from primaries and campaigning in 1948, Truman dealt with the Berlin Blockade, which is considered the first major diplomatic crisis of the Cold War.
-During Truman's presidency, his approval ratings had dropped from 80 per cent in early 1945 to 30 per cent in early 1947.
+During Truman's presidency, his approval ratings had dropped from 80 percent in early 1945 to 30 percent in early 1947.
 The 1946 mid-term election alarmed Truman when Republicans won control of both houses of Congress for the first time since the 1920s.
 In 1947, Truman told his Secretary of Defense James Forrestal that, except for the "reward of service", he had found little satisfaction in being president.